Azure/open-service-broker-azure/docs/differences-of-china-cloud.md

 - MSSQL

-  Gen5 hardware is not supported for vCore based database in Azure China Cloud.
-(OSBA will auto-switch to Gen4)
+  - For sql server created in chinanorth and chinaeast, vCore-based databases created upon it do not support Gen5 hardware.(OSBA will auto-switch to Gen4)

 - MySQL